 The basic concept of modules, how they are integrated into a Drupal site, and the role they play is unlikely to change, so we have high confidence in modules.

-- In Drupal 8, we recommend using Composer whenever possible to manage Drupal core and contributed module code for your projects.
+For Drupal 8, we recommend using Composer whenever possible to manage Drupal core and contributed module code for your projects.